-through an angle in the M-star domain creating a spur above the main run of the stellar locus, in which increasing interstellar extinction drags the main stellar locus to the right and up only ~ 0.2 in $r_I - H\alpha$ over $\Delta(g - i) \sim 3$.
+There are two fully calibrated colour-colour diagrams now available that involve $r_I - H\alpha$ , the available measure of $H\alpha$ excess.
+Our examples of them, in Fig. 15, come from the same longitude range as shown for $g - r_U$ vs. $r_I - i$ (Fig. 14).
+Using g - i as the abscissa (top panel in the figure) naturally offers a much greater numeric range than is possible when $r_I - i$ is used instead (bottom panel).
+The important difference in form between them is that in the g - i diagram, the unreddened MS track turns through an angle in the M-star domain creating a spur above the main run of the stellar locus, in which increasing interstellar extinction drags the main stellar locus to the right and upwards only $\sim 0.2$ in $r_I - H\alpha$ over $\Delta(g - i) \sim 3$ .
 The unreddened giant track (shown in blue) does not change angle quite as much as the MS track and yet remains quite close to it.
-As a result, the part of the diagram redward of the unreddened M-type spur and above the main locus will be occupied by a mix of reddened red giants and some candidate (reddened) emission line stars.
+As a result, the part of the diagram redward of the unreddened Mtype spur and above the main locus will be occupied by a mix of reddened red giants and some candidate (reddened) emission line stars.

 In the $r_I - i$ diagram the dwarf and giant M stars smoothly continue the trend line established in the FGK range, and there is more separation between them.
-This means a little less of the colour-colour space falls between the M-type main sequence and the domain dominated by giant stars.
-This means more of the stars located in this gap are likely to be emission line stars than in the case of the diagram using g - i.
-Practically, these differences confer some advantage on the $r - H\alpha$ vs $r_I - i$ diagram for the selection of emission line stars.
+This means that a little less of the colour-colour space falls between the M-type main sequence and the domain dominated by giant stars, which in turn means more of the stars located in this gap are likely to be emission line stars than in the case of the diagram using g - i.
+Practically, these differences favour the use of the $r - H\alpha$ vs. $r_I - i$ diagram for the selection of emission line stars.

-8.6.
-The U{RGO} filter data and the UVEX colour-colour diagram
+The URGO filter data and the UVEX colour-colour diagram

 A problem in the calibration of all U-like filters with transmission extending into the ground-based ultraviolet is that the effective band pass is weather-dependent.
 Worse still, Patat et al. (2011) have shown that weather shifts in the atmosphere influencing ultraviolet throughput are uncorrelated with changes at wavelengths greater than 400 nm.
-The combination of this behaviour with the fact of high and variable extinction in Galactic Plane fields represents a calibration challenge that is best met by an astrophysical method, such as that described by Mohr-Smith et al. (2017).
+The combination of this behaviour with the high and variable extinction in Galactic plane fields represents a calibration challenge that is best met by an astrophysical method, such as that described by Mohr-Smith et al. (2017).
 We have not attempted this here.
-So far, there is in place a pipeline adjustment that imposes a fixed offset between the U{RGO} and g filter zero points, which amounts to a preliminary relative calibration.
+So far, there is in place a pipeline adjustment that imposes a fixed offset between the $U{\rm RGO}$ and g filter zero points, which amounts to a preliminary relative calibration.